Merc-WithaMouse/merc-withamouse.github.io/content/post/Getting-To-Know-Winget/Installing-Apps-With-Winget.md

 # Quick Dive: Managing Applications With Winget

 Happy Saturday!
 Welcome back to another blog post.
-In this edition, we'll be taking a quick dive into managing applications using Microsoft's package manager, Winget.
+In this edition, we'll be taking a quick dive into managing applications using the [winget](https://learn.microsoft.com/en-us/windows/package-manager/winget/) command line tool, which is  Microsoft's "client interface  to the Windows Package Manager service".

 If you're looking for another way to install, update, and uninstall software on Windows, you're in the right place.
 Let's get started!

 ## Checking if Winget is Installed